Utopia For Realists is one of the most thought-provoking and inspiring books I have read in a long time.

 His arguments are convincing and he uses a lot of studies and data to back up his claims.
 Utopia For Realists is an invigorating read, and as someone that considers themselves a progressive, it was an important one at a time when the movement is not making much headway.

-While these ideas may seem fanciful, open borders will be a tricky one to implement for example, by no means are they impossible.
+As with many books on utopia, these ideas may seem fanciful, open borders will be a tricky one to implement for example, by no means are they impossible.

 The basic premise of the book is that things can, and should, be better.
 In a world of increasing inequality and ecological damage, it might be time to heed Bregman’s ideas to build a better world.